A proxy for

 .
 The second entry is used as a backup in the event of connection problems.

-❗If the IP port is set to 10443 in the inverter configuration, you probably have a firmware with SSL support.
+❗If the IP port is set to 10443 in the device configuration, you probably have a firmware with SSL support.

-In this case, you MUST NOT change the port or the host address, as this may cause the inverter to hang and
+In this case, you MUST NOT change the port or the host address, as this may cause the device to hang and

 require a complete reset.
 Use the configuration in client mode instead.